dadperrin/dadperrin.github.io/content/Stories/Tattoos.md

 [Tiger Symbolism - Spirit Animal Totems](https://www.spirit-animals.com/tiger-symbolism/)

 The important symbolism to me is patience, protection, strength, focus and persistence.
+And this is a way for me to honour that Tiger spirit.